-`(l) ASSESSMENT AND RECOVERY OF CERTAIN COSTS- The reasonable costs of the Electric Reliability Organization , and the reasonable costs of each affiliated regional reliability entity that are related to implementation and enforcement of organization standards or other requirements contained in anya delegation agreement approved under subsection (h), shall be assessed by the Electric Reliability Organization and each affiliated regional reliability entity, respectively, taking into account the relationship of costs to each region and based on an allocation that reflects an equitable sharing of the costs among all end users.
-The Commission shall provide by rule for the review of such costs and allocations, pursuant to the standards in this subsection and subsection (d)(4)(F).
+`(k) ASSESSMENT AND RECOVERY OF CERTAIN COSTS- Subject to Commission approval, the reasonable costs of the Electric Reliability Organization , and the reasonable costs of each affiliated regional reliability entity that are related to the requirements contained in any delegation agreement, shall be assessed by the Electric Reliability Organization and each affiliated regional reliability entity, respectively, taking into account the relationship of costs to each region and based on an allocation that reflects an equitable sharing of the costs.

-`(m) SAVINGS PROVISIONS- (1) The Electric Reliability Organization shall have authority to develop, implement and enforce compliance with standards for the reliable operation of only the Bulk Power System.
+`(l) SAVINGS PROVISIONS- (1) The Electric Reliability Organization shall have authority to develop and enforce compliance with standards for the reliable operation of only the Bulk Power System.

-`(2) This section does not provide the Electric Reliability Organization or the Commission with the authority to set and enforce compliance with standards for adequacy or safety of electric facilities or services.
+`(2) This section does not provide the Electric Reliability Organization or the Commission with the authority to order the construction of additional generation or transmission capacity or to set and enforce compliance with standards for adequacy or safety of electric facilities or services.

 `(3) Nothing in this section shall be construed to preempt any authority of any State to take action to ensure the safety, adequacy, and reliability of electric service within that State, as long as such action is not inconsistent with any Organization Standard.

-`(4) Within 90 days of the application of the Electric Reliability Organization or other affected party, the Commission shall issue a final order determining whether a state action is inconsistent with an Organization Standard, after notice and opportunity for comment, taking into consideration any recommendations of the Electric Reliability Organization .
+`(4) Within 90 days of the application of the Electric Reliability Organization or other affected party, and after notice and opportunity for comment, the Commission shall issue a final order determining whether a state action is inconsistent with an Organization Standard, taking into consideration any recommendations of the Electric Reliability Organization .

 `(5) The Commission, after consultation with the Electric Reliability Organization , may stay the effectiveness of any state action, pending the Commission's issuance of a final order.

-`(n) REGIONAL ADVISORY BODIES- The Commission shall establish a regional advisory body on the petition of at least two-thirds of the States within a region that have more than one-half of their electric loan served within the region.
-A regional advisory body shall be composed of one member from each participating State in the region, appointed by the Governor of each State, and may include representatives of agencies, States, and provinces outside the United States, upon execution of an international agreement or agreements described in subsection (f).
-A regional advisory body may provide advice to the electric reliability organization , an affiliated regional reliability entity, or the Commission regarding the governance of an existing or proposed affiliated regional reliability entity within the same region, whether an organization standard, entity rule, or variance proposed to apply within the region is just, reasonable, not unduly discriminatory or preferential, and in the public interest, and whether fees proposed to be assessed within the region are just, reasonable, not unduly discriminatory or preferential, in the public interest, and consistent with the requirements of subsection (l).
-The Commission may give deference to the advice of any such regional advisory body if that body is organized on an interconnection-wide basis.
+`(m) REGIONAL ADVISORY BODIES- The Commission shall establish a regional advisory body on the petition of at least two-thirds of the States within a region that have more than one-half of their electric load served within the region.
+A regional advisory body shall be composed of one member from each participating State in the region, appointed by the Governor of each State, and may include representatives of agencies, States, and provinces outside the United States, upon execution of an international agreement or agreements described in subsection (e).
+A regional advisory body may provide advice to the electric reliability organization , an affiliated regional reliability entity, or the Commission regarding the governance of an existing or proposed affiliated regional reliability entity within the same region, whether an organization standard, entity rule, or variance proposed to apply within the region is just, reasonable, not unduly discriminatory or preferential, and in the public interest, and whether fees proposed to be assessed within the region are just, reasonable, not unduly discriminatory or preferential, in the public interest, and consistent with the requirements of subsection (k).
+The Commission may give deference to the advice of any such regional advisory body if that body is organized on an interconnection-wide basis.’